-There are many concealers and correctors offered for the full range of melanin hues from black owned brands; these include paraben free, as well as vegan and cruelty free options.
-See the following companies and product links below for more details.
+There are many concealers and correctors offered for the full range of melanin hues from black owned brands.
+More than 100 shades are represented through these companies, including paraben free, vegan, and cruelty free options.
+See the following companies and product links below for details.

 - AJ Crimson offers a selection of six shade palettes.
 That is creme “correct/conceal kits” with a beeswax base; they are also paraben and cruelty free.

 - B.A.A.B.S offers a selection of creme concealer trio pots that have a matte finish.
 A selection of cream colour corrector palettes (with six shades) is also available.

 - Beauty Bakerie offers a “cake face concealer” in eight shades with a matte finish; it is vegan and cruelty free.
 Products are also available on Amazon ⇔.